D-Joseph/D-Joseph/README.md

 - Product Analyst Intern at Klue
 - Product Analyst Intern at Equitable Bank
 - Product Management Intern at Interac
-- Product Management Intern at MLSE </br></br>
+- Product Management Intern at MLSE

-Check out my [resume](https://docs.google.com/document/d/1lkP1_-_mYsMwxHngYhqTFU7fLMq6x-PTl9LOQzCPD78/edit?usp=sharing) to learn more about my involvement!
+🌐 To learn more about me, check out my website at danielrjoseph.ca!

-📬 Let's chat!
-Feel free to reach out through email at danielrjoseph@hotmail.com, and I would be happy to expand on any of my experiences!